 ----

 III.
 Grand challenges for Biodiversity Science.
-Scientific progress over the last 30 years has lead to recognition of the importance of feedbacks among biodiversity, function and people across scales.
+Scientific progress over the last 30 years has led to recognition of the importance of feedbacks among biodiversity, function and people across scales.
 Despite this understanding, and major progress with models, experiments and observations, major challenges remain to integrate this knowledge with new capabilities to meet the challenges of the coming decades.
 We know with high certainty that the elements involved on these feedbacks in the biosphere - human activities, ecosystem function and biodiversity will all change, as climate change and human population growth accelerates, and land use change continues.
 Without also accelerating our scientific understanding of these feedbacks and how they change, we will not be able to assess our capacity to manage a sustainable biosphere.
 Here, we outline 9 scientific challenges that we consider top priorities for major investment to enhance our knowledge frameworks to support the policies we are considering.

 What are the feedbacks between human societies, biodiversity and ecosystem function?
 [Michel] A major future challenge will be to account for the indirect effects of biodiversity on human societies and for the resulting feedbacks these effects have on biodiversity and ecosystems.
 A research agenda should aim toward an ultimate goal of fully including the multiple human (behavioral, demographic, social, political, economic, institutional) components of these feedbacks.
 There is growing recognition of the importance of the feedbacks that couple natural and social systems; some authors now even argue that the dynamics of either natural or human systems cannot be understood without considering these feedbacks explicitly.
 This is especially true at the global scale, where long-term feedbacks play a prominent role, but there is evidence that these feedbacks can be critical for projections of regional or local development or sustainability.
 Accounting for these feedbacks will be a particularly critical challenge for predictive models of BEF, especially those that aim to predict changes in biodiversity and ecosystems at large spatial scales.